lovattj/python-Google-DNSOverHTTPS-Resolver/readme.md

   print("EXCEPTION - {} - {}".format(type(e),e))
 ```

-If you want more control, create an instance of `GoogleDNSQuery` with the domain name and record type (`a` or `aaaa`) in the constructor, and call `query()` method.
+If you want more control, or if you want MX or TXT records, create an instance of `GoogleDNSQuery` with the domain name and record type (`a` or `aaaa`, `mx` or `txt`) in the constructor, and call `query()` method.
 This will return a list of `DNSRecord` objects you can iterate through in case there's more than 1 of that record type.

 ```
 query = "google.com"